Production and spectroscopy of cold radioactive molecules: Materials and methods

 The deuterated analogue of our hydroxide co-target, aluminum deuteroxide (Al(OD)$_3$) is not commercially available.
 We synthesized aluminum deuteroxide via the decomposition of aluminum nitride in heavy water, $\text{AlN} \ + \ 3\text{D}_2\text{O} \ \rightarrow \ \text{Al(OD)}_3 \ + \ \text{ND}_3$.
 Following the corresponding procedure for aluminum hydroxide in~\cite{kocjan2008influence}, we added 3.675 g of AlN to 100 ml of D$_2$O and stirred it at 40 \textdegree C for 48 hours.
 After the solution cooled, we poured off the majority of the ND$_3$ supernatant and dried the precipitate in a vacuum oven for 24 hours at 50 \textdegree C. The final mass was 6.13 g; assuming a full conversion of AlN $\rightarrow $ Al(OD)$_3$, this corresponds to a chemical yield of 85\%.
-To confirm the presence of deuterium, we performed $^2$H NMR on our sample, which shows the expected structure for a deuterium-containing molecule (Fig. \ref{fig:Full_NMR_plot}a).
-We also compared our sample against a commercially available Al(OH)$_3$ powder using $^1$H and $^{27}$Al NMR to verify that our product was largely Al(OD)$_3$, shown in Figs. \ref{fig:Full_NMR_plot}b,c.
+To confirm the presence of deuterium, we performed $^2$H NMR on our sample, which shows the expected structure for a deuterium-containing molecule (Fig.~\ref{fig:Full_NMR_plot}a).
+We also compared our sample against a commercially available Al(OH)$_3$ powder using $^1$H and $^{27}$Al NMR to verify that our product was largely Al(OD)$_3$, shown in figs.~\ref{fig:Full_NMR_plot}b,c.

-\section{Ablation Production and Cooling}
+\subsection{Ablation Production and Cooling}

 Molecules are produced in a cryogenic buffer gas~\cite{hutzler2012buffer}.
 Helium is initially loaded into a known room-temperature calibration volume until a desired pressure is reached, after which it is added to the cell to achieve an approximate density of $\sim(10^{15} -10^{16})$ atoms/cm$^3$.
 During operation, the instantaneous helium pressure inside the cell can deviate from simple ideal gas law scalings due to the effects of helium desorption from the pressed powder reagent targets.
 The operational buffer gas quantity is determined empirically by optimizing on a molecular fluorescence signal for a known species, such as YbOH.
 While the cryosystem can achieve a base temperature of 4.2~K, heaters are used to hold the cell at 7~K during routine operation.
 At this temperature, we observed more intense and longer-lived molecule fluorescence signals, which we attribute to the desorption of helium off of the co-targets following ablation.
+To reduce background light scatter from lasers and ablation processes, the fluorescence detection region of the cell is painted via airbrush with a low-outgassing reflection control coating (MH2200, currently manufactured by HII Advanced Materials and Coating Laboratory).

 The ablation beams originate from separate pulsed Nd:YAG lasers, which emit at 532 nm with a pulse duration of $\approx$~10~ns and beam diameter of $\approx$~1~cm.
 A 200 mm focal length lens external to the cryostat focuses the beams onto the target plate.
 Pulse energies of the two lasers are optimized for molecule production and may vary depending on the target, but are generally 5 mJ for the radium drop cast target and 20 mJ for the pressed powder reagent.
 The co-target is ablated 10 ms before the radium, filling the cell volume with a reagent cloud and desorbing helium to aid with thermalization and diffusion.
 Many delay timings were tested, and we observed similar molecule production efficiency when delaying the Ra ablation anywhere from 5 to 50 ms after the co-target.